 Consider Life Insurance

 Life insurance is another strategy to consider.
 Many beneficiaries will be in their peak earning years when they inherit the retirement account.
 The extra income from having to withdraw the funds in ten years may cause the beneficiary to pay income tax at a higher rate than they would have paid under the stretch provisions.
 One can use life insurance to make them whole for the extra tax they pay.
 Life insurance may also be valuable to a surviving spouse to use as a vehicle to pay the tax on Roth conversions after the death of the first spouse.
 There are other life insurance strategies as well, depending on your financial plans and estate plans.

 The above are just a few strategies to consider.
 The rules have changed, which means you need to update your financial plan, including your tax plan and estate plan, to make sure it still does what you desire.
 We cannot bring back the Stretch IRA rules, but with proper planning, we can help you mitigate the negative impact this change has on you and to make sure you are not missing out on an opportunity to do better.
 Let us help you create or review your plan today.
-Fill out the form below or call us at 913-393-1000 to get started today.
+Schedule a complimentary consultation below or call us at 913-393-1000 to get started today.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.

 The views expressed represent the opinion of Barber Financial Group an SEC Registered Investment Advisor.
 Information provided is for illustrative purposes only and does not constitute investment, tax, or legal advice.
 Barber Financial Group does not accept any liability for the use of the information discussed.
 Consult with a qualified financial, legal, or tax professional prior to taking any action.